Other Names: Campath®

 - Use an electric shaver instead of a razor.

 - If you are having trouble sleeping, talk to your nurse or doctor on tips to help you sleep better.

 - Infusion reactions may happen for 24 hours after your infusion.
 If this happens, call 911 for emergency care.

 Food and Drug Interactions

-- There are no known interactions of alemtuzumab with other medications.
+- There are no known interactions of alemtuzumab with food and other medications.